 Originally created as a way for British officers to get their daily dose of medicinal quinine (it’s what now gives tonic water its distinct flavor), there are few cocktails more refreshing on a hot summer day.
 Add the fact that the recipe is simplicity itself and this mixture is hard to beat.

-Ingredients: Gin, Tonic, Lime (Juice And Garnish)
+Ingredients: Gin, Tonic, Lime Juice (Half a lime for Garnish)

 9. Cuba Libre: